Rupert Hohwieler 02/12/22

 Hélène Darroze at The Connaught | Mayfair

 An all-conquering superstar chef at the helm?
 Check.
 Extremely detailed and exquisitely presented food?
 Check.
 An interior that’ll have you fumbling over your phone to snap pics of?
 Check.
 How about those Michelin stars then, huh?
 Check, check, check.
 You’ll also be getting the chequebook out at Hélène Darroze at The Connaught, but it’s basically the full package when you want to empty your bank account on a meal.
-We had the privilege of touching base with Darroze earlier on in the year to see what makes it all tick – you can read our interview with her here.
+We had the privilege of touching base with Darroze back in 2022 to see what makes it all tick – you can read our interview with her here.

 Details: The Connaught Hotel, Carlos Place, W1K 2AL | Book here